 Family pen pals

 For younger family family members, who may not have a mobile, emails are a great option for communicating with grandparents and other remote family members.
-As many words as you want and can come up with!
+Feel free to use as many words as you want and can come up with.